-What really sets Brazil apart is, generally speaking, unlike the rest of South America it is fairly void of tourists outside of three or four locations, who are scared off by the distances, costs and stick mainly to the run to Bolivia and Argentina from Rio (the a main entry hub) taking in the Foz do Iguaçu.
+What really sets Brazil apart is, generally speaking, unlike the rest of South America it is fairly void of travellers outside of three or four locations.
+Tourists are often scared off by the distances - and costs and stick mainly to the run to Bolivia and Argentina from Rio (the main entry hub) taking in the Foz do Iguaçu.

-Brazilian Portuguese, which you need to think about more than just believing its pretty much the same as Spanish, needs some mastering as English or Spanish is incredibly rarely spoken for a developed country and day to day living costs are much higher than the likes of Argentina and Peru or infact anywhere else South of the USA (Chile and a few Caribbean islands aside).
-And that's really the deal - since as great a Brazil can be, if you have any illusions of bargain travel (akin with South East Asia or Bolivia) and have to watch your pennies plus don't speak a word of Portuguese, it's going to be a lot less fun.
+Brazilian Portuguese, which you need to think about more than just believing it's pretty much the same as Spanish, needs some mastering as English or Spanish is incredibly rarely spoken for a developed country and day to day living costs are much higher than the likes of Argentina and Peru or infact anywhere else south of the USA (Chile and a few Caribbean islands aside).
+And that's really the deal - as great as Brazil can be, if you have any illusions of bargain travel (akin with South East Asia or Bolivia) and have to watch your pennies plus don't speak a word of Portuguese, it's going to be a lot less fun.
 You're not quite at European or North American prices, but if you are hitting the big cities and popular beaches don't figure on cheap.
 A double room in a Rio hostel will set you back over 100R or 50+US$ (although dorm beds are of course cheaper) and (especially when factoring in long distances), bus travel will soon add up.
 A great network of internal flights are good value and it's when you get away from the major attractions that you'll meet some great fun people from the sexiest nation on earth.
-Speaking some Portuguese, avoid any crime and being disposed to 'beach life' are the major factors in getting the very best from Brazil.
+Speaking some Portuguese, avoiding any crime and being disposed to 'beach life' are the major factors in getting the very best from Brazil.
 Those who do will deservedly rave about the place.

 Typical tourist trail: Rio to the coast and down to Foz do Iguaçu then on to Paraguay.